Charlie Wilson (Texas politician): "Good Time Charlie"

 Wilson unashamedly lived an extravagant and flamboyant life.
 Beginning in his naval years, Wilson enjoyed partying and having nights on the town.
 Wilson was a self-proclaimed "ladies' man" and the news media reported on his exotic bedroom, complete with hot tub and handcuffs where he engaged in romantic affairs.
 Wilson's "Good Time Charlie" image was first exposed to the public in a 1978 column by Kathleen McLean in The Washington Post.

 Over the course of his congressional career, when reporters questioned Wilson about his constituents' view of their representative, Wilson reported that they knew they were not electing a "constipated monk" to office.
 Wilson unashamedly embraced his playboy persona and never played down his "Good Time" image in public.

 Wilson's enjoyment of parties led him to invest with two Texas businessmen to open the Elan–Washington Club.
 To increase the number of club patrons, Wilson passed out memberships to his congressional colleagues.
 Halfway through his passing out memberships, Wilson decided that his actions might not be deemed ethical by congress and commented that he "was ethicized right out of business".

 Throughout the course of his life, Wilson drank heavily, which may have been a factor in his divorce from Jerry.
-While in Washington, Wilson became a functioning alcoholic and suffered from severe bouts of depression and insomnia, and his drinking intensified during his involvement in Afghanistan.
+While in Washington, Wilson had challenges with alcohol use and suffered from severe bouts of depression and insomnia, and his drinking intensified during his involvement in Afghanistan.
 Wilson's drunkenness also led to a scandal in 1980 when an eyewitness reported that Wilson's Lincoln Continental hit a Mazda in a hit-and-run accident on the Key Bridge in Washington, D.C., the night before his first trip to Pakistan.
 Although he was never convicted, this accident illustrates Wilson's recklessness with alcohol.